-- The Garden City Character of residential areas be retained by discouraging car parking and accessways that have a significant impact on or cause fragmentation of the streetscape. - The number of vehicle crossings be minimised to maintain existing kerb side parking and green spaces in both front setback areas and in nature strips. - Hardening of the streetscape through the provision of additional crossovers is discouraged. - Landscaping in the front setback areas of properties is to be maintained by minimising the number of crossovers provided on larger multi-unit sites and placing vehicle parking to the rear on sites accommodating small to medium multi developments.
+- The Garden City Character of residential areas be retained by discouraging car parking and accessways that have a significant impact on or cause fragmentation of the streetscape. - The number of vehicle crossings be minimised to maintain existing kerb side parking and green spaces in both front setback areas and in nature strips. - Hardening of the streetscape through the provision of additional crossovers is discouraged.

-Garages, carports and associated visitor spaces be designed so that they do not dominate or visually disrupt the streetscape.
+- Landscaping in the front setback areas of properties is to be maintained by minimising the number of crossovers provided on larger multi-unit sites and placing vehicle parking to the rear on sites accommodating small to medium multi developments. - Garages, carports and associated visitor spaces be designed so that they do not dominate or visually disrupt the streetscape.

-As noted, the Development Plan proposes vehicular access via a principal 'ring road' on the Site's perimeter, with a secondary connector road running through the centre of the Site and providing access to the rear of the central dwellings.
+As noted, the Development Plan proposes vehicular access via a principal 'ring road' on the site's perimeter and 'Centre Lane' running through the centre of the site and providing vehicle access to the central dwellings.
 Other dwellings will be accessed directly from the ring road, with one crossover envisaged per dwelling.